The amputation was the easy part.

 It’s a bone.

-Two bones, actually, the forearm bones—the radius and the ulna—bonded together with resin and honed to a single knifelike point.
-Its skin and muscle was pared back and carved away, leaving eight inches of sharpened bone protruding from an oozing, blood-caked stump.
+Two bones, actually, the forearm bones—the radius and the ulna—bonded together with resin and honed to a single knife-like point.
+Its skin and muscle are pared back and carved away, leaving twelve inches of sharpened bone protruding from an oozing, blood-caked stump.
 It’s the only kind of weapon that could have made it past the checkpoints, past the drones and the K9s, past the scanners and the threat detectors, past every form of security imaginable, to get within arm’s reach of the Dear Leader.

 As the Dear Leader’s lifeless body drops to the ground, Rebecca’s gaze spins away.
 There’s some muffled audio—screaming mostly, as she is engulfed by the panicking crowd—then the recording abruptly ends.
 However, if you pause it again, just a split second before it goes dark, you’ll glimpse one final image as she turns: a ghostly face, with hollow cheeks and sunken eyes.
 My face.